Pungyeon/clean-go-article/README.md

 > NOTE: I have omitted thread-safety from the example for simplicity

-Please keep in mind that the implementation pattern used above, is used in quite a lot of golang packages.
+Please keep in mind that the implementation pattern used above, is used in quite a lot of Go packages.
 It is even used in the standard library `sync` package, for the `sync.Map` type.
 So, what is the big problem with this implementation?
 Well, let's have a look at an example of using this package.

 ```go
 func SomeFunction(id string) (Item, error) {